 Walk: A Message to the Class of 2017, by Drew Magary

 The Four Types of Jaywalkers, by Maria Popova (Brain Pickings)

 The Peripatetic Classroom, by Sarah Massey-Warren

-Out of Eden Walk, by Paul Salopek (an ongoing seven-year series following, on foot, humankind’s ancient migration from Ethiopia to Tierra del Fuego)
+Out of Eden Walk, by Paul Salopek (an ongoing eleven-year series following, on foot, humankind’s ancient migration from Ethiopia to Tierra del Fuego)

 Mapping Every U.S. Road Fatality from 2004 to 2013, by Eric Jaffe (interactive map of U.S. road fatalities, color-coded by cause [alcohol, speed, etc.])

 Denver, Colorado: Walk2Connect and Life@3MPH — Dozens of guided walks per week in and around Denver.

 Nationwide (America): GirlTrek — Join over 100,000 African American women on daily walks focused on the knowledge that self-care is a revolutionary act.

 Nationwide (UK): Ramblers Association — Join groups of walkers, or go it alone, keeping over 2,000 ancient British public footpaths open.